-You may have many practical problems and fewer resources than you had before the disaster.
-It can be hard to think clearly after a disaster.
+You may have many practical problems and fewer resources than you had before the trauma, and you may find it difficult to think clearly now.
 Your situation may feel hopeless and the way you would like to solve your problems may not be possible right now.

-As you try to resolve the many problems you are facing, it may help to discuss the following questions with someone.
+As you try to resolve the many problems you are facing, it may help to discuss the questions in the following sections of this booklet with someone.
 This can help you to think through your options and plan your next steps.